 As with all other important documents you draft and sign, always keep a copy.
 This way, you’ll know exactly the terms on which you resigned.
 Further, you’ll be able to show this to anyone else if need be.
 For example, if there ends up being confusion between yourself and your employer over when your last day of work is, you’ll be able to refer to your letter as evidence.

 A good resignation letter sets the tone for both your transition and how you will be remembered by your employer.
-Always keep in mind that like any professional relationship, ending on good terms is beneficial to both you and your employer.
+Always keep in mind that ending on good terms is beneficial to both you and your employer.